-Travel Alice Springs and you will see many hidden jewels of this Central Australian town.
-One of them is the Olive Pink Botanic Gardens, but there are more attractions.
+Spend a couple of days in Alice Springs and you will see many hidden jewels of this Central Australian town.
+One of them is the Olive Pink Botanic Garden, but there are plenty other attractions.

 The Alice is not a big place but has a bit of history around it.
 The explorer John McDouall Stuart first came to the area, in the 1860 trying to cross Australia from south to north.

 Visit the heritage precinct to see his memorial.

 While you are there you can also see the Royal Flying Doctor Service centre.
 The organisation has been active since 1939, providing radio communications service for people in remote areas.

 Climb the Anzac Hill to see the memorial that commemorates soldiers killed in wars.
 Check where it is on the map of Alice Springs.

 You'll also get an excellent view of the town and the mountains surrounding it.